Bactrian deer

 The Bactrian deer (Cervus hanglu bactrianus), also called the Bukhara deer, Bokhara deer, or Bactrian wapiti, is a lowland subspecies of Central Asian red deer native to Central Asia.
-It is similar in ecology to the related Yarkand deer (C. h. yarkandensis) in occupying riparian corridors surrounded by deserts.
+It is similar in ecology to the related Yarkand deer (C. h. yarkandensis) in that it occupies riparian corridors surrounded by deserts.
 The subspecies are separated from one another by the Tian Shan Mountains and probably form a primordial subgroup of the red deer.

 Description

 This deer is usually ashy-gray with yellowish sheen, and a grayish white rump patch.
 It also has a slightly marked dorsal stripe and a white margin of the upper lip, lower lip, and chin.
 The antlers are light in color.
 Usually, four tines are present, with the absence of bez tines.
 The fourth tine is better developed than the third.
 Full-grown individuals, however, have five tines on each antler with a bend after the third tine that is characteristic of most Central Asian red deer subspecies.

 In contrast to the Yarkand deer, which has a light sandy coat, the Bactrian deer has a darker, grayish-brown coat pattern with darker legs, head, and neck (most noticeable in males) that resembles the coat of the American elk (C. canadensis) or wapiti, which is why this subspecies is sometimes called the Bactrian wapiti.
 These deer do not have neck manes, but do have stronger and thicker neck muscles than female deer that may give the appearance of a neck mane.
 Female deer are slightly smaller than male deer, but the difference in size is not as pronounced as it is in the European red deer (C. elaphus) species.

 Bactrian deer have, like Yarkand deer, short tails similar to the short tails of wapitis.
 The calves are generally born spotted much like European red deer calves, and most individuals lose their spots by adulthood, but adult Bactrian deer may have a few spots on the backs of their summer coats.
 This phenomenon has also been observed in summer coats of the distantly related Manchurian wapiti (C. c. xanthopygus) and subspecies of red deer.